 Publications/Presentations: If there is a new publication, abstract, poster, or presentation, relay this information.

-Changes in Classes: If an applicant’s courses change and a class which was included in the application is dropped it should be reported to the medical schools, especially if the course is a requirement at a particular school.
+Changes in Classes: If courses change, and a class which was included in the application is dropped, it should be reported to the medical schools, especially if the course is a requirement at a particular school.

-New Jobs or New Responsibilities in the Workplace: If you switch jobs or assume more responsibilities/roles in a job your had when submitting your application it is worthwhile to update the schools with this information.
+New Jobs or Responsibilities in the Workplace: If you switch jobs or assume more responsibilities/roles it is worthwhile to update schools.

-New Grades: If enrolled in courses during the application cycle new grades should be reported to the schools in an update letter.
+New Grades: If enrolled in courses during the application cycle, new grades should be reported.

-Do not inundate schools with multiple letters; only send letters if there are real updates to report.
-The “update letter” differs from the “letter of intent” or “interest” although updates can also be woven into those other letters.
+The update letter differs from the “letter of intent” or “letter of interest” although updates can also be woven into those letters.
 Please see my other blog posts on letters of intent and/or interest.

-It’s imperative that you keep an update letter to one page.
-Admissions committee members are stressed for time; make your letter short and direct, while providing valuable information.
+Keep an update letter to one page.
+Make your letter direct, while providing valuable information.
 You should also use the update letter as a vehicle to convey your reasons for wanting to go to a particular school.

-If you’re not sure about the proper format of the letter or the contents that are specific to your situation please feel free to email me at email@example.com or call me for advice at 410-292-5219.
+If you’re not sure about the proper format of the letter, feel free to email me at email@example.com.

 –Liza Thompson, Expert Medical School Admissions Consulting